 It's also a wise choice for those who don't have a large budget set aside to do music lessons over a long period of time.
 You can network with other creatives that are interested in writing music.

-It's always a good idea to create with other musicians in your area or with a virtual collaboration to get new ideas and perspectives that you would have never been able to see on your own.
+It's always a good idea to create with other musicians in your area or with a virtual collaboration to get new ideas and perspectives you would have never seen on your own.

 Shedding, freestyling, or writing music with friends can be a very fun process, in addition to giving you a chance to make your song as appealing as possible!
 It's also obviously an amazing way to gain experience over time.

-You may still prefer to write on your own after the experience, but you will appreciate the process and learning about a whole new set of pros and cons when doing a group project.
+You may still prefer to write independently after the experience, but you will appreciate the process and learn about a whole new set of pros and cons when doing a group project.

 To increase your chances of landing gigs, you want to ensure you have what is needed to be an appealing hiring candidate.